Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Indiana

-Since they can supply power to your entire home, solar photovoltaic systems will give you more value and cost savings in the long run.
-However, if you prefer to install fewer panels or your home doesn't get enough direct sunlight, go with a solar thermal system and start small.
+Because they can supply power to your entire home, solar photovoltaic systems will give you more value and cost savings in the long run.
+However, if you want to install fewer panels or your home doesn't receive enough direct sunlight, go with a solar thermal system and start small.

 In today's market, homeowners can choose from three main types of solar panels: monocrystalline, polycrystalline, and thin-film.
-Monocrystalline panels are the most efficient, with a conversion rate of about 22%.
-Polycrystalline panels convert around 17%, and thin-film panels convert only around 15%.
+Monocrystalline panels are the most efficient, with a conversion rate of up to 22%.
+Polycrystalline panels convert around 17%, while thin-film panels convert only around 15%.

-There are a few key questions to ask and topics to research for every contractor on your shortlist.
+There are a few key topics to research and questions to ask for every contractor on your shortlist.
 Make sure that the company is licensed and insured according to Indiana regulations.
-Also, ensure that the company is registered with the Solar Energy Industries Association (SEIA) and the local chapter of the Better Business Bureau, and that it has a good reputation and long track record with installing solar systems like the one you want.
+Also, verify that the company is registered with the Solar Energy Industries Association (SEIA) and the local chapter of the Better Business Bureau, and that it has a good reputation and sufficient experience installing solar systems like the one you want.

-There are often multiple tax incentives that can potentially save you money when going solar.
-They will always include a 30% federal tax credit on the value of the panels.
+There are often multiple tax incentives that can save you money if you decide to go solar.
+They will always include a 30% federal tax credit on your panels' value.
 Other incentives can include state income/sales tax or local property tax credits and exemptions, and they will depend on where in Indiana you are.